jerrimus/IdleMine/README.md

   There are 3 modes of operation:

-        * Active mode: uses low cpu for when you are browsing or doing light computing. - Clock active mode , choose level of CPU use, and hit start.
+        * Active mode: uses low cpu for when you are browsing or doing light computing.
+        - Check active mode,choose level of CPU use, and hit start.

-        * Idle Mine: if no activity (keyboard or mouse input) is detected in the timeframe you select, mining begins automatically   -        Select wallet & server, set time minimize and forget about it.
+        * Idle Mine: if no activity (keyboard or mouse input) is detected in the timeframe you select, mining begins automatically
+       - Select wallet & server, set time minimize and forget about it.

         * Normal mode: push start and walk away